 Today’s guest post is from Adrian who blogs over at Clever and Lazy.
 Adrian reached out to me after hearing my guest spot on Choose FI and shared how he had a similar experience during the financial collapse in the late

 There has been a major shift in Western society.
-In the past, employers and employees exchanged a lifetime of loyalty and hard work for a lifetime financial security.
+In the past, employers and employees exchanged a lifetime of loyalty and hard work for a lifetime of financial security.
 This was the old social contract.
 Now, especially after the 2008 Global Financial Crisis, employers increasingly view their workforce as freelancers who deliver a discrete service.
 And they accordingly pay the minimum needed for that service, no more.

 Once the value has been extracted, they try to eliminate the cost.
 Understandably, employees are responding in kind, treating a job only as a tour of duty, and always looking for the next thing.
 After 20 years of checking all the boxes of the old social contract, I realized I needed to decouple myself from the established corporate system.
 I wanted to become unemployment proof.
 This my story.